Code-Institute-Submissions/milestone-project-135/README.md

 - Type 'git clone ' followed by the code taken from github repository
 - When this completes you have your own version of the website.
 Feel free to make any changes to it.

 The website can be run by opening the HTML file within a web browser.
 Visit the link provided.
 Your website with any made changes will appear.
 Saved changes to the website will appear here after refreshing the page.

 The benefits of hosting your website on GitHub pages is that any pushed changes to your project will automatically update the website.
 Development branches can be created and merged to the master when complete.
 It may take a moment for changes to appear on the hosted website.

 ## Credits

 ### Content
 The content for this website is fictional and written by myself.

 The hero image used on the website was taken from Free Images and is referenced below.

 The video for the 'Skills' section was taken from the Bee Netball section of the England Netball's website and is fully referenced below.

+I used the Vitality Netball Superleague's website https://www.netballsl.com/ for information on the different teams in the superleague which were then added as markers to the map.

+I used the England Netball [website](https://www.englandnetball.co.uk/play/bee-netball/) as well as the Newitts blog [article](https://www.newitts.com/blog/6-benefits-of-netball-for-kids?country=/) for information about the benefits of netball as well as
 I found the Code Institute Slack Community's Peer Code Review channel really useful to look through when considering the content for this project.

 ### Media